mar-esther23/WibblyWobbly/README.rst

 WibblyWobbly
 ============

-Python library to create equivalence dictionaries between a set of texts and a catalog using FuzzyWuzzy.
+Python library to create equivalence dictionaries between a set of texts and a catalog using RapidFuzz.

 It is a common nightmare for data scientist, your human users captured the data according to a catalog but it is full of mistakes.
 WibblyWobbly automates the task of automatically matching the data to a catalog while allowing for manual review of suspicious cases and rejecting bad matches.